marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

   Makes the compiler print some statistics about permanent memory allocation before or after interprocedural optimization.

+.. option:: -fmultiflags

+  This option enables multilib-aware ``TFLAGS`` to be used to build target libraries with options different from those the compiler is configured to use by default, through the use of specs (See :ref:`spec-files`) set up by compiler internals, by the target, or by builders at configure time.

+  Like ``TFLAGS``, this allows the target libraries to be built for portable baseline environments, while the compiler defaults to more demanding ones.
+That's useful because users can easily override the defaults the compiler is configured to use to build their own programs, if the defaults are not ideal for their target environment, whereas rebuilding the runtime libraries is usually not as easy or desirable.

+  Unlike ``TFLAGS``, the use of specs enables different flags to be selected for different multilibs.
+The way to accomplish that is to build with :samp:`make TFLAGS=-fmultiflags`, after configuring :samp:`--with-specs=%{fmultiflags:...}`.

+  This option is discarded by the driver once it's done processing driver self spec.

+  It is also useful to check that ``TFLAGS`` are being used to build all target libraries, by configuring a non-bootstrap compiler :samp:`--with-specs='%{!fmultiflags:%emissing TFLAGS}'` and building the compiler and target libraries.

 .. option:: -fprofile-report

   Makes the compiler print some statistics about consistency of the